DerekShain/fs-journal/src/reflections/wk1/day-2.md

 ## What problems do you think you could run into if you over-utilized the !important feature?

 Over-utilizing the !important feature can cause console log errors and issues with your code as multiple codes are trying to run at the same time.
+It is a great feature to use but critical not to overuse it.

 ## Daily Challenge